CtrlK

 Workflow Clarity

 The five-phase launch approach is clearly sequenced with explicit goals per phase, and the pre-launch/launch-day/post-launch checklists provide clear validation checkpoints.
-The progression from internal → alpha → beta → early access → full launch is well-structured with specific actions at each stage.
+The progression from internal → alpha → beta → early access → full launch is well-defined with specific actions at each stage.

 3 / 3